 I have worked with Gina for over 20 years.
-She was grateful for brief periods of relief that my treatment prior to Counterstrain afforded.
+She was grateful for brief periods of relief that my treatment prior to Fascial Counterstrain afforded.
 Sacroiliac dysfunctions and asymmetries were constantly recurring.

-Counterstrain rapidly allowed things to change.
+Fascial Counterstrain (FCS) rapidly allowed things to change.
 Dural treatments lessened headaches and global pain.
 Lymphatic venous and tendon treatment around the hips resolved the recurring biomechanical faults in the SI joints and pelvic girdle.
-Pelvic girdle asymmetries have not shown up since treatment with Counterstrain.
+Pelvic girdle asymmetries have not shown up since treatment with FCS.
 A multisystem approach to the viscera resulted in steadily diminishing food sensitivities, Gina was very happy to be able to enjoy wine again.
 Improving vascularity in and out of the spinal cord and cranium seemed to allow advances in cognition and memory.
 All systems have been involved and have contributed to her steady improvement.

 Gina’s progress has been remarkable, twin grandchildren were born and Gina was able to baby sit them a few days a week with only the expected fatigue any one would experience with that wonderful responsibility.
 She has been able to drive 3 hours to the coast, garden, return from the coast, shop and entertain friends at home without repercussion.
-Any one of those activities would have taken 1-3 days recovery prior to Counterstrain.
+Any one of those activities would have taken 1-3 days recovery prior to FCS.

 Early June 2018 Gina came into my office and wanted to talk.
 She had a serious question.
 Given our history, the question was totally unexpected.
 She asked, “ Do you think it would be ok for me to go back to work a couple days a week?”
 I was stunned.
 I knew she was doing much better but this level of confidence in her physical and mental abilities was amazing.
 She is now working 2 days a week in a busy orthopedic surgical facility doing pre/post operative care.
-Counterstrain has given her a life back.
+Fascial Counterstrain has given her a life back.